RochesterinNYC/1004-Eclipse-Tutorial/README.md

 ####Importing Courseworks code projects/files into your Eclipse Java Projects:

 - Download the Java files from Courseworks.
 You can save these anywhere (does not have to be saved in your Eclipse workspace directory)
-- Right-click on your src folder in your Java Project in the Project Explorer --> Import --> General --> File System --> Next --> Browse and select the directory that contains the Courseworks Java files
+- Right-click on the Java Project in the Project Explorer --> Import --> General --> File System --> Next --> Browse and select the directory that contains the Courseworks Java files

 ![Import Menu](/images/Eclipse-import-menu.png?raw=true "Import Menu")